 The standing committees of ISONG play a vital role in the direction, leadership, and success of our association.
 Committee involvement is also a wonderful opportunity for ISONG colleagues to share their expertise as well as engage with other members.
 We hope you will contact the chairperson(s) of a committee to see how you can give your time and talent to ISONG while promoting our association's values and ideals.

-Awards, Bylaws and Nominations Committee
+Awards, Bylaws, and Nominations Committees

 The By-laws Committee considers and recommends any changes or amendments in either the Articles of Incorporation or the Bylaws.

 The primary role of the Nominating Committee is to encourage ISONG members to run for leadership positions.
 Networking with ISONG friends and colleagues who could be a strong candidate is a key responsibility.
-The goals of this committee are to:

 The Communications Committee disseminates information to the membership on all aspects of the organization and other relevant issues by: